Lovor01/makeiteasy-slider/readme.txt

 == Changelog ==

+= 1.0.4 =
+Attempt to fix error when inserting block from searching from block library in block inserter.

 = 1.0.3 =
 Deprecating "two sliddes horizontal" editor view mode in favor of calculating slide widths according to Swiper's slidesPerView setting.